An Improved Approximation Algorithm for Maximin Shares: Algorithm for -MMS Allocation

-From this, we can conclude that $v_i (S) < (\tfrac{3}{4})\mu_i$ for $S \in \{S_1,S_2,S_3 \}$.
+From this, we can conclude that $v_i (S) < (\tf34)\mu_i$ for $S \in \{S_1,S_2,S_3 \}$.
 Therefore, agent $i$ will not be satisfied in Fixed-Assignment step.
-Further, since each bundle in $\{S_1, S_2, S_3\}$ is worth strictly less than $(\tfrac{3}{4})\mu_i$ to agent $i$, all $S_4$ bundles that are tentatively assigned, (see Algorithm~\ref{algo-tentative}) have value at most $\mu_i$, and hence all tentative assignments are valid reductions (Lemma~\ref{lem:valid-reduction}).
+Further, since each bundle in $\{S_1, S_2, S_3\}$ is worth strictly less than $(\tf34)\mu_i$ to agent $i$, all $S_4$ bundles, which are tentatively assigned, (see Algorithm~\ref{algo-tentative}) have value at most $\mu_i$, and hence all tentative assignments are valid reductions (Lemma~\ref{lem:valid-reduction}).
 Also, since $\beta > \alpha_4$, no new pair that form $S_4$ will satisfy $i$.
-Furthermore, by scaling the $v_{ij}$'s by $\beta$ the value of the bags in (\ref{eq:B_i}) will increase and consequently $k_i$ will not decrease and $l_i$ will not increase, therefore, $k_i$ will remain greater than $ l_i$ after scaling the valuations of agent $i$ by $\beta$.
-Consequently, since $k_i> l_i$ and $\beta >\alpha_5$, agent $i$ will remain in $N^{21}$ even after we normalize her valuation with respect to $\beta$.
-It implies that $\mu_i < \beta$ (Corollary~\ref{cor:t2B}), which is a contradiction. \end{proof}
+Furthermore, by normalizing $v_{ij}$'s (i.e., scaling them by $1/\beta$), the value of the bags in (\ref{eq:B_i}) will increase and consequently $h_i$ will not decrease therefore, $h_i$ will remain greater than $0$.
+Consequently, since $h_i> 0$ and $\beta >\alpha_5$, agent $i$ will remain in $N^{21}$ even after we normalize her valuation with respect to $\beta$.
+This is because, by definition of $\alpha_5$, this is the maximum value that we can normalize the valuation such that agent $i$ will not satisfy the definition of $N^{21}$ in \eqref{eqn:N21}.
+Note that by normalizing the valuations, $x_i$ and $l_i$ will be affected that we have taken into account in definition of $\alpha_5$.